qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 Perfect!
 The code can fit in the standard 14-inch laptop screen.

 #### 1.4 Commented Code
+It seems that it is because the project is still under development :construction:.
+There are some commented code blocks in the project.

-The commented code in [Database.java](https://github.com/kev5/Go-Meet/blob/master/Database.java) should be delected (Or moved from the master branch).
+For instance, the commented code in [Database.java](https://github.com/kev5/Go-Meet/blob/master/Database.java) should be delected (Or moved from the master branch).
 ```
 public class Database {
     public FirebaseDatabase mDatabase;